 It was God’s will to make a new covenant with his nation.
 With his help they would be able to live for him and each other out of thankfulness and love—loving and helping each other from their hearts (Jeremiah 31:31–34).

 The prophets knew very well that God’s election and special leading of one particular nation could only be temporary.
 It was the preparation for offering all people of all nations the same chance at a relationship with God.
 The prophet Isaiah prophesied that this chance would come through the one he called the “servant of God” (Isaiah 42:6, 49:5–6).

-Throughout the course of his ministry, Jesus clearly showed that the old testament references to the Shepherd and Servant of God found fulfilment in him (Luke 4:14–22; John 5:37–47; 10:1–30).
+Throughout the course of his ministry, Jesus clearly showed that the Old Testament references to the Shepherd and Servant of God found fulfilment in him (Luke 4:14–22; John 5:37–47; 10:1–30).
 Many Jews didn’t accept Jesus because they were hoping for someone who would give them political freedom.
 In contrast to this, Jesus spoke of an inner freedom—the freedom to love and do good independently of whatever situation one faced, by the strength given through the union with God.

 Jesus grew up at the turning point in history, in Palestine.
 We know very little about the first 30 years of his life.
 Luke (a doctor who wrote one of the four gospels after having done exact research about what happened) tells us of one brief incident when Jesus was twelve.
 Even at this age, Jesus amazed the religious Jewish teachers with his interest and questions about faith and life with God.
-From the same author we know that Jesus was about 30 years old when he began his public acting.4
+From the same author we know that Jesus was about 30 years old when he began his public ministry.4

 Jesus said that he came to call sinners to repentance.